 The effectiveness of email in customer experience

 For one thing, email is the most effective channel for marketing.
 According to eMarketer, 81% of marketers view email as the best way to generate new customers.
-Similarly, 80% of marketers say email is the best way to retain customers, as well.
-In terms of ROI, email marketing is tops, as well – recouping an average of $44 for every $1 spent on campaigns.
+Similarly, 80% of marketers say email is the best way to retain customers.
+In terms of ROI, email marketing is tops as well, recovering an average of $44 for every $1 spent on campaigns.

-Additionally, brands can (and should) utilize email to provide customer service and support to its customers.
+Additionally, brands can (and should) utilize email to provide customer service and customer support.
 Case in point, customer service software company HelpScout goes as far as to say email is a “critical medium for online customer service.”

 Using email to enhance your customer experience